-According to UK remortgage statistics from the ONS, more than 1.4 million households face the prospect of interest rate rises when they renew their fixed-rate mortgages in 2023.
-More than half (57%) of fixed-rate UK mortgage offers are approaching renewal in 2023, and when taken out, were fixed at interest rates below 2%.
+According to UK remortgage statistics from the ONS, more than 600,000 households face the prospect of interest rate rises when they renew their fixed-rate mortgages in the first half of 2024 alone.
+As a result of this, more than 30% of those surveyed fear they will struggle to keep up with mortgage repayments.

-The 2023 mortgage market value is expected to be worth £285 billion, of which £89 billion will be dedicated to remortgaging, accounting for just under a third (32.4%) of the gross mortgage market value for the year.
+The UK mortgage market is expected to be worth £216 billion in 2025, of which £58 billion will be dedicated to remortgaging, accounting for just over a quarter (26.9%) of the gross market value.

 By Q3 2024, forecasts suggest just over 283,000 UK mortgages will need refixing—around 88,000 less than the height of Q2 2023.